Welcome First Year Students!

 - Meet other new students, current student leaders and administrators, faculty and staff;

-- Meet representatives from your academic College as they present an overview of their programs and discuss the unique opportunities available to you;
+- Meet representatives from your academic college as they present an overview of their programs and discuss the unique opportunities available to you;

-- Attend a group advising session get a summary of your degree requirements and other important academic information.
+- Attend a group advising session and get a summary of your degree requirements and other important academic information.
 You’ll get all the help you need to start choosing your classes for the upcoming semester;

 - Learn about campus services, activities, opportunities and resources;